 One of the major pluses of a ranch-style home is its lack of stairs.
 Even raised ranches, which have a finished basement, have essentials like the laundry room, kitchen, bathrooms and bedrooms on the main level.
 Having everything on the main level makes life easier for everyone, but especially those with mobility challenges.

 Ranch styles peaked in popularity in the 1960s, but there are still new ones being built.
 While the style originated in California, it’s spread through much of the United States, becoming popular in much of the South and Midwest.

 Want to learn more about home styles and home buying?
 Check out more home buying articles on the Rocket Homes blog.

 Shotgun House: What It Is, Plus Characteristics And Appeal

 For many home buyers, the idea of a smaller living space can hold a lot of appeal.
 One style of small property that’s available is called the shotgun house.

-A bungalow is a type of single family home that has an open floor plan and offers one floor living in many styles.
-Find out if a bungalow is right for you.
+A bungalow is a single-story type of home that has an open floor plan and comes in many styles.
+Learn more about bungalows and if one is right for you.